BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Method

 where $n$ is the number of discrete samples.

-The amount of motion blur in an image thus depends on the motion during the exposure time.
-For shorter exposure time, the relative motion will be small even for a quickly moving camera.
-Conversely, for long exposure time (e.g.~in low light conditions), even a slowly moving camera can result in a motion blurred image.
+The degree of motion blur in an image thus depends on the camera motion during the exposure time.
+For example, a fast-moving camera causes little relative motion for shorter exposure time, whereas a slow-moving camera leads to a motion blurred image for long exposure time (e.g.~in low light conditions).
 It can be further derived that $\bB(\bx)$ is differentiable with respect to each of virtual sharp images $\bI_i(\bx)$.